I have some questions for those who believe that abortion is murder.

 - If life begins at conception, why are you supporting an Ohio bill that makes it illegal to have an abortion once a heartbeat is detected?
 Does life begin at conception or at first heartbeat?

 - Do you support the use of emergency contraception (morning after) drugs?
-Why not?
+Why or why not?

 - Should a pro-life pharmacist have the right to not dispense emergency contraception drugs?
-Should I be allowed to opt out of anything that goes against my moral or ethical beliefs?
+Should I be allowed to opt out of anything that goes against my moral or ethical beliefs, regardless of their foundation?

 - Is abortion murder?